carlosandrade/Csocket/README.txt

-This code implements a distributed bucketsort.
+This code implements a distributed bucketsort using C socket API.

+General idea of code:

 1. Server starts requesting for number of H hosts to be connected to server using server.c.
 	1.1 Server loads random elements from an .txt file.